techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/Bash Scripts.md

 ChatGPT - which explained that process of creating scripts step by step, this helped my understanding of this essential process

 ##  Difficulties
+I had trouble running the script in 1.4 but it turned out the problem was a typo.

+I needed to research the key terms before I could understand what was expected of me.

 ##  Results
 1.1.
 Create a directory called 'scripts'